arnaud-lb/php-memory-profiler/README.md

 ## PHP 7

-php-memory-profiler does not support PHP 7 yet
+The current branch supports PHP 7 only.

+## PHP 5

+The php5 branch supports PHP 5.

 ## Todo

- * PHP 7 support
  * Support for tracking persistent (non-zend-alloc) allocations when libc doesn't have malloc hooks